copperbits/TON/README.md

 - How to get test Grams 💸 (WIP)
 - Development:
   - Write first hello-world smart contract
-  - How to deploy smart contract
+  - How to deploy a smart contract
   - How to send transactions

-### Also you will find there:
+### Also, you will find there:
 - Future releases of binaries 🏗
-- FAQ with most popular quesitons (WIP)
+- A FAQ with most popular questions (WIP)

 ### Got questions?
- If you have any ⁉️ about project / installation - feel free to [open an issue!](https://github.com/copperbits/TON/issues/new)
+ If you have any ⁉️ about project/installation - feel free to [open an issue!](https://github.com/copperbits/TON/issues/new)

 ## Contact us: